kerstin-w/innski/README.md

 3. **git push** - This command was used to push all committed changes to the GitHub Repository.

 This project was deployed from its Github repository to Github Pages:
+1. Log in to Github account
-1. From the projects repository selecting "Settings" tab.
+2. From the projects repository selecting "Settings" tab.
-2. On the left side click on "Pages"
+3. Click on "Pages" from the left-hand menu
+4. The "Source" box must state "Deplay from branch"
-3. Under "Branch", click the dropdown named "None" and select "main".
+5. Under "Branch", click the dropdown named "None" and select "main".
-4. Click save.
+6. Click save.
-5. After a few seconds, refresh the page and retrieve the link.
+6. After a few seconds, refresh the page and retrieve the link.

 ## <a name="#references-credit">References & Credit</a>